milanglacier/minuet-ai.el/README.md

 as a placeholder for it to function.

 Alternatively, you can provide a function that returns the API key.
-This function should be fast as it will be called with each completion request.
+This function should return the result instantly as it will be called with each completion request.

 ```lisp
 ;; Good